CAVE Automatic Virtual Environment

 CAVE Key Facts

-– 1992: Developed at EVL at University of Illinois
+– 1992: First developed at EVL at University of Illinois

 – 1994: Second CAVE at NCSA at University of Illinois